brandon-rhodes/blog/texts/brandon/essential-reading.md

 the use of 𝜋 for the irrational circumference of a circle instead of the far more natural 𝜏 = 2𝜋.
-It’s a masterwork in how to evaluate rival notations when seeking clarity, economy, and deep meaning.
+It’s a masterwork in how to evaluate rival notations when seeking clarity, economy, and meaning.

 **“A Whirlwind Tutorial on Creating Really Teensy ELF Executables for Linux”** [muppetlabs.com](https://www.muppetlabs.com/~breadbox/software/tiny/teensy.html)